lenkon/lenkon.github.io/README.md

 - [❓ FAQ](#faq)
 - [📝 License](#license)

-# 📖 [To Do list: interactive list] <a name="about-project"></a>
+# 📖 [Portfolio: preserve data in the browser] <a name="about-project"></a>

-> In this project, some functionality to the application will be added to make it interactive.
-The user will also be able to mark task completion by selecting the corresponding checkbox (or undo it by unchecking the checkbox).
-The updated tasks list will be stored in local storage.
+> For this final milestone of the portfolio website, the form data will be saved in the local storage of the browser.
+That way when the user reloads the page the data they filled out in the form will be preserved.

-**[To Do list: interactive list]** is...
+**[Portfolio: preserve data in the browser]** is...

 ## 🛠 Built With <a name="built-with"></a>